dh13119/sa_multi_tween/README.md

 > ⚠ Note: This project is still in development.
 Don't use it in production for now.

-# MultiTrack
+# MultiTween

-MultiTrack is a **powerful** `Animateable` that animates multiple properties at once.
+MultiTween is a **powerful** `Animateable` that animates multiple properties at once.
 Typical use cases are

 - Staggered animations by **combining multiple** tweens
 - Multiple properties (i.e. color and width) are animated **simultaneously**